HarshaVardhanAcharyAthaluri/interviewjourney/README.md

 67. Explain about Docker
 68. Explain Fail Fast and Fail Safe Iterator.
 69. Difference Between Cohesion and Coupling
+70. What is Aggregation , Association and Composition?

 ### SQL